 When was the last time you visited a brand’s official website to leave a testimonial?
 Probably never!
 This is where social media ticks all the right buttons as it allows consumers to be informal and leave heartfelt messages which are genuine.

-Also, every top Magento 2 development agency will tell you how crucial these reviews can be when it comes to the SEO quotient of your website.
+Also, every top Magento 2 website development provider will tell you how crucial these reviews can be when it comes to the SEO quotient of your website.
 And if you’re an e-commerce website owner, you will very well know the innate value of SEO.

 You know the best thing about social media reviews?
 Individuals actually take the time to check the reviews before making a decision to shop or not.
 You can see it from the star rating of a Facebook page as well.

 And given the average time spent on social media, if a consumer likes your product/service, he/she will more often than not take out the time and give you an online review.
 There’s a reason why some brands offer discount coupons to customers who shell out a review after making a sale.

 A combined study from the likes of Mlillward Brown Digital and Google found something really interesting – 46% of the decision makers when it comes to online shopping lie in the age group of 18-34 years, which also is the biggest user demographic pertaining to social media.
 Surprise surprise, eh?